onlabsorg/olojs/docs/api/router.md

 The easiest way to create a valid store is by extending the [Store](./store.md) class.

+URI-like paths `scheme:/path/to/doc` are treated as shortcuts to the path `/.protocolos/scheme/path/to/doc`.

 > Router inherits from the [Store](./store.md) class and overrides the
 > methods described below.